hatyuki/p5-jprsa/README.md

 JP RSA
 =====

-Test of the RSA communication between Perl and JavaScript.
+Sample application of the RSA communication between Perl and JavaScript.